LavKalsi/FakeNewsDetector/README.md

 2. Open your browser and navigate to `http://localhost:3000`.
 3. Enter the news article or headline you want to verify.
 4. Click the "Check" button to receive the classification result.

+## How It Works

+The Fake News Detector web app allows users to easily check the authenticity of news articles.
+Here's how you can use it:

+1. **Input News:** Users can input a news article or headline into the provided text box on the web app.
+2. **Submit for Analysis:** After entering the news, users click the "Check" button to submit the text for analysis.
+3. **Backend Processing:** The frontend sends the news text to the backend Python server, where the machine learning model processes it.
+4. **Receive Results:** The backend returns the analysis result (real or fake) to the frontend, which is then displayed to the user.

 ## Backend Details